amirkarimi/amirkarimi/README.md

 Hi :wave:

-:scroll: I love building stuff and automating things at scale.
+:hammer: I love building stuff and automating things at scale.

 :floppy_disk: I've been coding since the age of 14.
 In recent years I've mostly been designing and architecting software applications.
 But have never been away from coding.
 I've usually been a backend developer but also have developed a lot of web frontend as well as some Linux system software, Android and Windows desktop apps, etc.